Product inserts are considered to be a cost-effective marketing tactic, but are they just that or more?

 Amazon’s revised Terms of Service strictly prohibit incentivized reviews.
-Therefore, if your insert card says something like “Write us a review and get 10% off of your next purchase!”, you’re very likely to get into serious trouble.
+Therefore, if your Amazon insert cards say something like “Write us a review and get 10% off of your next purchase,” you’re very likely to get into serious trouble.

 However, offering a discount or sample can itself make the customer feel valued enough that they would want to leave you a review.
 This is why specifically asking them to leave you a review while also offering a discount is definitely not worth the risk.

 In addition to asking for reviews and offering customer service, you can also use your insert card to add value to your product.
 This can be done by including benefits and useful tips or tricks to use your product in a way that maximizes its potential.

 Instruction manuals and suggestions on using the product increase your product’s perceived value in the eyes of the buyer and he feels more inclined towards leaving a positive review.